APTrust/userguide/docs/bagging/index.md

 ## BTR BagIt Profile

-APTrust plans to support version 1.0 of the [BTR bagit profile](https://github.com/dpscollaborative/btr_bagit_profile/blob/1.0/btr-bagit-profile.json){target=_blank} later in 2021.
+APTrust plans to support version 1.0 of the [BTR bagit profile](https://github.com/dpscollaborative/btr_bagit_profile/blob/1.0/btr-bagit-profile.json){target=_blank} later in 2022.
 Support will include both the ingest and restoration of BTR bags.

+## Bagging Empty Folders

+APTrust cannot preserve or restore empty folders.
+If you want to include an empty folder in your bag, add an empty file to it, and we will preserve it.
+We recommend creating an empty file called `.keep`.
+The leading period in the filename ensures that it will be hidden from most file browsers, making the directory appear empty.
+The name `.keep` is traditionally used to indicate that the folder, although empty, should be preserved.